 Note Ghibli’s Grand Warehouse isn’t on the list because you can only enter the area during the time specified on your ticket.

-Tip: We recommend selecting the time slots allowing you to enter Ghibli’s Grand Warehouse before 1 pm so you have enough time to explore it.
+Tip: We recommend selecting time slots that allow you to enter Ghibli’s Grand Warehouse before 1 pm, so you have enough time to explore it.

 After entering the Ghibli Park, purchase the ticket for the APM Cat Bus (APMネコバス) from the vending machine.
 Then, head to the west end of Mononoke Village to board the bus bound for Dondoko Forest.